 Day 8 & 9 Serengeti National Park

 Spend a full day in the Serengeti with picnic lunch.
 Dinner and overnight at Lemala Ewanjan (LDBB).
 (Shared game drives in camp’s own vehicle).

 After breakfast, check out and transfer to the local airstrip for your scheduled flight to Kilimanjaro and connect onto another scheduled flight to Nairobi.
 In Nairobi, you can either transfer to a hotel* or connect to your onward flight.
 (Our local representative will assist you at check-in and reconfirm your onward flight). * hotel not included but can be added at a supplement.

 10 DAY KENYA & TANZANIA SAFARI (AIR & 4X4): prices are per person (min 2)

-Stay 4 pay 3 offer applied at Lemala Camps for all months excluding July & August
+Stay 4 pay 3 offer applied at Lemala Camps for all months in 2019 EXCLUDING July & August

 Please select your currency:

 Prices are subject to currency fluctuations and may change.

 Nimali Tarangire: $45 for nights of Dec 24, 25, 26, 31 2019 and 01 Jan 2020